“Together, we fill gaps.”−Rocky Balboa, Rocky 7

 - Determine the RAT to assess change to traditional classroom practices.

 The first test is to look at the student’s use of technology and determine if it is passive, interactive, or creative.
 The PIC evaluation is usually the easiest assessment to make.
-If your students are absorbing information without providing any data to the technology or manipulating the technology, then their relationship to the technology is passive.
+If your students are absorbing information without providing any data input to the technology or manipulation of the technology, then their relationship to the technology is passive.
 If students are manipulating or using the technology in some way, then the relationship is either interactive or creative.

 The RAT analysis, however, can be more difficult.
 This is because you must use the RAT side of the matrix to make two different evaluations.
 The first is at the individual student level.
 Does the use of technology replace, amplify, or transform a traditional activity?
 For example, if students are watching a lesson online instead of watching you provide a lesson in class then it is a replacement activity.

 The second evaluation is at the classroom level.
 Does the use of technology replace, amplify, or transform your traditional practices?
 If students are watching a video lesson instead of attending the lesson in class, what is the ultimate goal?
-Is it because you want to have more class time for some kind of activity—a lab, a group assignment, a role play exercise, etc.?—If so, then the use of technology at the activity level is still replacing, but the use of technology at the classroom practices level has either amplified or transformed your classroom practices.
+Is it because you want to have more class time for some kind of activity—a lab, a group assignment, a role play exercise, etc.?
+If so, then the use of technology at the activity level is still replacing, but the use of technology at the classroom practices level has either amplified or transformed your classroom practices.
 You have used the technology to create more time for working with your students, something that would be difficult or impossible without the technology.

 Competency: I can evaluate the design of blended instruction, assessments, and activities.
 (2.3)